quantumlib/Cirq/docs/google/engine.md

-If you did not save the ids, you can still find them from your job using the [Cloud Console](https://console.cloud.google.com/quantum/jobs) or by using `cirq.google.Engine.list_jobs()` or `cirq.google.Engine.list_programs()`.
+If you did not save the ids, you can still find them from your job using the [Cloud Console](https://console.cloud.google.com/quantum/jobs) or by using our list methods.

+### Listing jobs

+To list the executions of your circuit, i.e. the jobs, you can use `cirq.google.Engine.list_jobs()`.
 You can search in all the jobs within your project using filtering criteria on creation time, execution state and labels.

 ```python
 from cirq.google.engine.client.quantum import enums